lukechn99/github-quickstart/4061/exam_1.md

 Fork, exec, exit, wait
 - fork() creates a process, child only shares the code AFTER the fork, so the child will not encounter fork again
 - exec() changes a process image
 - wait() is used for process synchronization, what does it return? wait() is essential to the OS scheduler so that it knows when to run things.
-If we don't use wait() or waitpid() then processes will execut in a strange fashion.
 The main difference between sleep() and wait() is that sleep() pauses the entire execution, wait() is for interprocess communication.
+If we don't use wait() or waitpid() then processes will execute in a strange fashion; some children may have not finished when the parent has already exited, thus making the child an *orphan*.
+Read more about this [section] (###-programs-and-processes)

 C programs (pointers, flags, ...)
 How C programs are transformed into processes